- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Male Bodybuilders and Disordered Eating

-In fact, recent studies suggest that males represent as many as 1 in 4 cases of anorexia nervosa and bulimia nervosa.
-[1] And there are some subsets of men who may be even more at risk for developing disordered eating behaviors.
+Recent studies suggest that males represent as many as 1 in 4 cases of anorexia nervosa and bulimia nervosa.1 And there are some subsets of men who may be even more at risk for developing disordered eating behaviors.

-Bodybuilding is a popular form of exercise that has been gaining traction in recent years, particularly among men.
-But research shows that male bodybuilders face a greater risk of developing unhelpful thoughts about body fat, body weight, and body image, as well as abnormal eating behaviors.
-[2]
+Bodybuilding is a popular form of exercise, particularly among men.
+However, research shows that male bodybuilders face a greater risk of developing unhelpful thoughts about body fat, body weight, and body image, as well as abnormal eating behaviors.2

-In the case of male bodybuilders, an intense focus on achieving a muscular and lean physique can distort their perception of an “ideal” body shape, as well as how they view their own body, particularly in comparison to that lofty ideal.
+In the case of male bodybuilders, an intense focus on achieving a muscular and lean physique can distort their perception of an “ideal” body shape and how they view their own body, particularly in comparison to that lofty ideal.

-That many people within the bodybuilding community share these standards and ambitions can potentially create undue pressure to conform to these expectations.
-Indeed, when pursued competitively, the sport literally pits one body against another, which can create an even more heightened sense of self-awareness and male body dissatisfaction.
+The fact that many people within the bodybuilding community share these standards and ambitions can potentially create undue pressure to conform to these expectations.
+Indeed, when pursued competitively, the sport pits one body against another, which can create an even more heightened sense of self-awareness and male body dissatisfaction.

 As such, extreme measures, such as restrictive diets or compulsive workouts, are not uncommon in competitive bodybuilding.
-And harmful stereotypes in the male bodybuilding culture can also contribute to the development of eating disorders and body dysmorphia in some individuals.
-[3]
+Harmful stereotypes in the male bodybuilding culture can also contribute to the development of eating disorders and body dysmorphia in some individuals.3

 Potential Eating Disorder Risk Factors of Bodybuilding

-Research on eating disorders and body dysmorphic disorders among males and male athletes is still nascent.
-But studies are already uncovering certain risk factors that may be heightened among these groups.
+Research on eating disorders and body dysmorphic disorders among males and male athletes is still relatively sparse.
+However, studies are already uncovering certain risk factors that may be heightened among these groups.

 Body Dysmorphia

 Sometimes also called “bigorexia” or reverse anorexia, this condition is often marked by compulsive exercise routines or a fixation on gaining weight and muscle mass.
-And studies have shown that these mindsets are particularly prevalent among male bodybuilders.
-[2]
+Studies have shown that these mindsets are particularly prevalent among male bodybuilders.2

 Emphasis on Certain Diets

-Achieving or maintaining the particular body shape revered in bodybuilding requires extreme measures, including a focus not only on exercise but on diet.
-As such, many in the bodybuilding community adopt extreme dietary restrictions or exhibit an intense focus on nutritional information such as micro- and macronutrients.
+Achieving or maintaining the particular body shape revered in bodybuilding sometimes requires extreme measures, including focusing on exercise and diet.
+As such, many in the bodybuilding community may adopt extreme dietary restrictions or intensely focus on nutritional information such as micro- and macronutrients.

 Exercise Addiction

 Eventually, such a fixation can become pathological.
-Studies have linked excessive exercise not only with higher rates of body dissatisfaction but higher rates of obsessive-compulsive symptomatology, meaning people’s preoccupation with working out can become disruptive to the point where they must compulsively exercise in order to relieve those disruptive thoughts.
-[5]
+Studies have linked excessive exercise not only with higher rates of body dissatisfaction but also with higher rates of obsessive-compulsive symptomatology, meaning people’s preoccupation with working out can become disruptive to the point where they must compulsively exercise to relieve those disruptive thoughts.5

 Social Pressure and Comparisons